-Fast-forward over 3 years and here I am.
-I’ve been published in The Huffington Post, Mamamia, The Age, Women’s Agenda, Kochie’s Business Builders, SBS Online and help for-purpose business owners with Communications Strategy on a daily basis.
+In addition to publishing a picture book, Willow Willpower, I’ve been published in The Huffington Post, Mamamia, The Age, Women’s Agenda, Kochie’s Business Builders, SBS Online and so on.